HARSHIT4179/1-CLOCK-Project/README.md

+# CLOCK_PROJECT
-# This is My First WEB DEVELOPMENT PROJECT
+This is My First WEB DEVELOPMENT PROJECT
 It Displays a Simple CLOCK (shows current time) using HTML / CSS / JS